-PRACTICAL INFORMATION: You can get to Punta Jesus Maria by bike from Moyogalpa.
-It’s an easy 4 km ride roundtrip.
+You can get to Punta Jesus Maria by bike from Moyogalpa.
+It’s an easy 4 km (2.5 miles) ride roundtrip.
 There is a $2 USD entry fee.

 Spotting wildlife is easy peasy in Ometepe.
 I remember chilling on one of the hammocks in Finca Magdalena when I noticed a bit of a motion among the trees nearby.
 It took me a moment to realize that I was staring at howler monkeys playing around!
 You should also keep your eyes out for capuchin monkeys, and there are several species of birds too.

 The best time to spot wildlife anywhere in the world is early in the morning, right after sunrise, and right before sunset.
 That’s when animals are most active.
 You may want to kayak around the lagoon for higher chances of spotting animals, and remember to bring a good pair of binoculars!